bwsinger/randATChrome/README.md

 # randATChrome
-A Chrome extension that open a random Adventure Time episode.
+A Chrome extension that opens a random Adventure Time episode.
 No longer will you have to choose.